-Any kind of stale cake sponge or pound cake preferred, four tablespoonfuls of wine (sherry), four tablespoonfuls of brandy, strawberry or raspberry jam, one quart of cream, one teaspoon of vanilla for cream, one-half teacupful of stoned raisins, one-half cup of chopped blanched almonds.
-In a dish put first a layer of cake, then a little brandy, then jam, then cake, wine. raisins and nuts, also a little cream whipped; begin again as before, then add a few macaroons and make a wall of lady fingers.
+Any kind of stale cake sponge or pound cake preferred.
+In a dish put first a layer of cake, then a little brandy, then jam, then cake, wine, raisins and nuts, also a little cream whipped; begin again as before, then add a few macaroons and make a wall of lady fingers.
 After all the cake, wine and raisins are used, over the top put plenty of whipped cream (stiff).
-It takes almost two ten-cent sponge cakes and one dozen lady fingers spilt in halves and a few macaroons, about half a pound.
 This recipe makes enough trifle for about twenty people.

-PINEAPPLE CREAM.
+PINEAPPLE CREAM

-Whip one pint of cream to a stiff froth, add a large cup of sugar (sop), one-half box gelatine soaked in a cup of milk for one hour; a tiny pinch of salt is an improvement.
+Whip one pint of cream to a stiff froth, add a large cup of sugar, one-half box gelatine soaked in a cup of milk for one hour; a tiny pinch of salt is an improvement.
 Scrape one pineapple with a silver fork until it is in fine shreds, and add it to the cream (or one can of pineapple).
 Set mould on ice to stiffen.